rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 ## Probability

-A core foundations of statistics is probability.
+A core foundation of statistics is probability.
 To make inferences about a large group based on a smaller sample, or to predict future events, or to weigh how much the evidence from messy data supports a theory, we rely on probability.
 This sections provides a brief summary of concepts, notation, and rules that form an important foundation for statistical testing.

 <a name="TOC"></a>
 ### Table of contents